This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is the cause of dizziness diagnosed?

 Your healthcare provider may ask when the dizziness started.
-Tell him if you have dizzy spells, and how long they last.
-Tell him what happens before you become dizzy.
-He will ask if you have other health conditions and if you take any medicines.
-He will check your blood pressure and pulse to see if your dizziness may be related to your heart.
-He may check your balance, strength, reflexes, and the way you walk.
-You may also need any of the following tests to help find the cause of your dizziness:
+Tell the provider if you have dizzy spells, and how long they last.
+Tell him or her what happens before you become dizzy.
+The provider will ask if you have other health conditions and if you take any medicines.
+He or she will check your blood pressure and pulse to see if your dizziness may be related to your heart.
+Your balance, strength, reflexes, and the way you walk may also be checked.
+You may need any of the following tests to help find the cause of your dizziness:

-- An EKG records the electrical activity of your heart to check for problems.
+- An EKG records the electrical activity of your heart.
+An EKG can be used to check for an abnormal heart beat or heart damage.

-- CT or MRI pictures of your brain may show if you have had a stroke or head injury.
-The pictures may also show a tumor or other problem in your brain.
+- CT or MRI pictures check for a stroke, head injury, or brain tumor.
+They also check for brain bleeding or swelling.
 You may be given contrast liquid to help your brain show up better in the pictures.
 Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
 Tell the healthcare provider if you have any metal in or on your body.

 How is dizziness treated?